How to Start an LLC in Virginia

 How much does it cost to start a Virginia LLC?

 The Commonwealth of Virginia’s filing fee for LLC Articles of Organization is $100.
-There’s also an online convenience fee of around $3.
+There’s also an online convenience fee of around $3; however, the online filing system is temporarily unavailable.

 How long does it take to start a Virginia LLC?

-If you hire Northwest to start your LLC, we file online and typically have your Virginia LLC formed within 24 hours.
+If you hire Northwest to start your LLC, we will submit your forms to the State of Virginia and have your Virginia LLC formed within 28 days.

 Does a Virginia LLC need a registered agent?